Section Image

-Manchester is just a short drive away from downtown Richmond.
+Manchester is just a short drive away from Downtown Richmond.

 New apartment buildings line Semmes Avenue in Manchester.

-Check out the old paper mill that has since been converted into lofts for Manchester residents.
+Many former warehouses have been converted into lofts for Manchester residents.

 The Mill at Manchester Lofts is a place that many Manchester residents call home.